 The light also works well on white drape, walls, floors, and anywhere that you need a very large, dynamic lighting effect.

-Other Elements: Pipe & Drape
+Pipe & Drape

 Pipe and drape refers to the pipes that hold up fabric panels that can be used to define spaces, create stage backdrops, cover up unsightly room features, create cabanas, or create beautiful backdrops behind features in the room like sweetheart tables.